 There’s also an extensive collection of drawings, many of them depicting idyllic scenes from rural Denmark.

 Art often comes with a political or social message at Nikolaj Kunsthal, which occupies a converted redbrick church in the centre of Copenhagen.
-Half a dozen exhibitions take place here every year, tackling subjects as diverse as trust and the internet economy.
-It’s free to visit every Wednesday.
+Half a dozen exhibitions take place here every year, tackling subjects as diverse as trust and the internet economy to Leonard Cohen.

 Nikolaj Plads 10